Kyle772/pymigrate/README.md

 # Pymigrate - v0.0.1

 Takes CSV files and converts them to json using a schema as a structure.
-Primarily built to assist with wordpress migrations but can easily be expanded to migrate any CSV file to any JSON structure.
+This was primarily built to assist with wordpress -> strapi migrations but can migrate any CSV file to any JSON structure.

 Give it a shot!